rschramm9/AHNC_MOTUS_KIOSK/README.md

 ### Where to Start?

 Easily 70% of the kiosk installation is getting Windows configured to work smoothly in kiosk mode.
 The 30% effort (or less) is getting the app built.
-If you want to skip all of the Windows and kiosk-specific setup and just go play with the app in R and a browser, see BUILDING_THE_APP_README.md
+If you want to skip all of the Windows and kiosk-specific setup and just go explore the app in R and RStudio, see BUILDING_THE_APP_README.md

 For the full kiosk behavior we need, start at **WINDOWS_FIRSTRUN_README.md** in the project's top level directory.